irena-flextool/flextool/docs/reference.md

 - `output_connection_flow_separate`: Default, no. Produces the connection flows separately for both directions.
 - `output_unit__node_ramp_t`: Default, no. Produces the ramps of individual units for all timesteps.

+Additionally a model level option to exclude all node, connection and unit level outputs and only leave group and model level results.
+This will significantly increase the speed of importing data to the result database.

+- model: `exclude_entity_outputs`: Default, no. Excludes results on node, unit and connection level, but preserves group level results

 ## Reserves

 The user defines reserve categories through `reserve` object.
 Reserves are reservations of capacity (either upward or downward) and that capacity will not therefore be available for other use (flowing energy or commodities).
 There are three different ways how a reserve requirement can be calculated: timeseries, large_failure and dynamic.